mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 03.md

 - Instead ,we went to the local Church of [[Kae]] in the Noble’s Quarters to discuss how there were now literally three different cults up to various shenanigans
 - [[Usi-Ziyad|Usi]] chose that moment to show up with several minotaurs in tow.
 During his monologuing, he mentions ANOTHER cult called [[Black Goat]].
 A very difficult fight happened where we killed the minotaurs but got our asses handed to us by Usi, who left through a portal (but not before giving us a parting gift of an enlarged fireball)
 - Most of the party got downed and the church is on fire...
+# TL;DR
+- People, including party members are kidnapped in the night
+- We are ambushed by members of the Sanguine Path in the village, fighting and defeating them
+- We stop at Eastern Look, where a lot of gambling happens
+- We make it to Thorath, where we visit the Temple of Kae and are confronted by Usi.
+A battle occurs that ends with Usi fireballing the entire party and burning the church

+^session-tldr